-The second contingent warrant to purchase 25% of the number of shares of common stock purchased in the offering, at an exercise price of \$0.01 per share, is only exercisable if the Company's Gross Revenues as reported in the Company's Audited Financial Statements for the year ended December 31, 2012, do not equal or exceed \$31,150,000 and further provided that such Warrant is null and void in the event that prior to issuance of such Audited Financial Statements the closing trading price of the common stock is at least \$1.75 per share for ten or more consecutive trading days.
+In addition, each holder received a second contingent warrant to purchase 25% of the number of shares of our common stock purchased in the offering at an exercise price of \$0.01 per share, which is exercisable only in the event that our gross revenues as reported in our audited financial statements for the year ended December 31, 2012, did not equal or exceed \$31,150,000, and further provided that such second contingent warrant was null and void in the event that, between the First Measurement Date and the date of issuance of our audited financial statements for the year ended December 31, 2012, the closing trading price of our common stock was at least \$1.75 for ten or more consecutive trading days.
+The second contingent warrants became null and void in July 2012.